updownpress/markdown-lint/rules/002-first-header-h1.md

+---
-## MD002 - First header should be a h1 header
+title: MD002 - First header should be a h1 header

-Tags: headers
+tags:  [headers]

-Aliases: first-header-h1
+alias: first-header-h1
+---

 This rule is triggered when the first header in the document isn't a h1 header: